-4.2.10 School email address [ALL schools]
+4.2.11 School email address [ALL schools]

 The e-mail address for official communications must be present and include the character '@'.
-The email address provided must be for an account that is used on a regular basis and one that is accessible to the head teacher, for example 'head@' or 'office@'.
-It would not normally be one that identifies a particular individual by name.
+The email address provided must be for an account that is used on a regular basis and one that is accessible to the head teacher, such as, 'head@' or 'office@'.
+This would not, normally, be an email address that identifies a particular individual by name.
 This email address may be used for future departmental correspondence.

-4.2.11 School telephone number [ALL schools]
+4.2.12 School telephone number [ALL schools]

-This is the main school telephone number which is used for official purposes - please ensure the entire number is recorded; that is: including the area (STD) code.
+This is the main school telephone number that is used for official purposes - please ensure the entire number is recorded (including the area code).

-4.2.12 Special school organisation [For: Special only]
+4.2.13 Special school organisation [For: Special only]